 Electronic Arts accomplished social media success with their global offices and ignited their corporate culture by not only getting employees active in social media but also participating in open discussions with their participants.

-Yet, with executives valuing that employees are getting more social, the above tips, some patience, and dedication to the long-haul, your company can and will reap the benefits.
+However, with executives who value their employees becoming more social, the above tips, some patience, and dedication to the long-haul, your company can and will reap the benefits.